isomerpages/mindef-sg101/_economy/surviving-our-independence/1959-1965-early-economic-strategies.md

 <p>Moreover, it cut trade ties with Malaysia, hoping to disrupt its trade and cripple its economy.
 As a result, Singapore’s trade with Indonesia shrank.
 Imports fell by 23 per cent while exports declined 31 per cent in 1964 compared with 1963. </p>

-<p>Indonesia also carried out a series of bombing attempts in Singapore, both to directly cause damage to Singapore as well as rattle foreign investors.
-On 16th November 1964, an attempt by 10 Indonesian commandos to sabotage an oil installation was foiled.
-The next year, in 1965, the tragic bombing of Macdonald House along Orchard Road claimed the lives of three, while injuring another 33.</p>
+<p>Indonesia also carried out a series of bombing attempts in Singapore, which were aimed at causing damage to Singapore and rattling foreign investors.
+On 16 November 1964, an attempt by 10 Indonesian commandos to sabotage an oil installation was foiled.
+In 1965, the tragic bombing of Macdonald House along Orchard Road claimed three lives and injured 33.</p>
 </div>

 ![Alt text for image on Isomer site](/images/economy/img0101.jpg)